 The best time to apply

-The majority of engineering companies open applications in September but the closing deadlines vary from employer to employer.
-Some close as early as the end of October and others close in January and February so always check individual employer's deadlines.
+The majority of engineering companies open applications in September.
+Some close their applications as early as the end of October and others close in January and February so always check individual employer's deadlines.
 Some employers advertise their graduate schemes as 'open' - meaning there is no set deadline - but treat these with a large pinch of salt.
-Early applications are advised and will increase your chances of securing a job.
+Applying early will increase your chances of securing a job.

 Top skills to get a job in engineering